 People who are still using their old pillows may be wondering what the fuss over microfibre pillows is all about.
 If you’re still on the fence, this article will surely convince you to give them a try.
 Here are a few reasons why you should switch to microfibre pillows.

-Microfibre pillows are made with fibre like nylon and polyester, both of which are typically hypoallergenic.
-Moreover, the fibres are so thin and tightly woven together that can easily repel dust mites and other allergens.
-This is good news for people who suffer from allergies and microfibre pillows can help minimize or completely eradicate allergy symptoms.
+Microfibre pillows are made with fibres like nylon and polyester, both of which are typically hypoallergenic.
+Moreover, the fibres are so thin and tightly woven together that they can easily repel dust mites and other allergens.
+This is good news for people who suffer from allergies, microfibre pillows can help minimize or completely eradicate allergy symptoms.

 Microfibre pillows are hardy and quite durable.
 While microfibre can be thinner than human hair, these sturdy polyester strands are fully synthetic and highly resistant to the elements.
 The ultra-thin shape of each strand also ensures that microfibre filling is less likely to clump compared to natural-fill pillows.
 With proper care, microfibre pillows can last up to 10 years.

 Unlike natural-fill pillows that require higher maintenance, microfibre pillows are very easy to care for.
-You can load them into the washing machine for washing and they dry very quickly, too.
-Unlike cotton or wool, microfibre is very thin so they do not clump together when wet.
+You can load them into the washing machine for washing and they dry very quickly too.
+Unlike cotton or wool, microfibre is very thin, so it does not clump together when wet.
 Once dry, simply fluff the pillow back to shape and it will be good as new.